stoplightio/studio/docs/Design-and-Modeling/05-request-maker.md

 - Provide authorization and parameters as part of each request.
 - Choose to send the request from any server defined in the API description.
-- Automatically generate a request [code snippet](05a-generating-code-snippets.md) for your preferred language type.
+- Get a [request sample](05a-generating-code-snippets.md) for your preferred language type.
 - Enable mocking and choose to generate static or dynamic URLs.
 See [Mock Servers](06-mock-servers.md).

 ## Send Requests